-Description of the 2010 Plan
+Description of the 2010 LTIP

-Background and Purpose of the 2010 Plan.
-The purpose of the 2010 Plan is to help promote the long-term success of our company and the creation of shareholder value by:
+Background and Purpose of the 2010 LTIP.
+The purpose of the 2010 LTIP is to help promote the long-term success of our company and the creation of shareholder value by:

-- attracting and retaining the services of employees and certain key service providers, - motivating such employees, through the award of equity and performance-based compensation grants, to achieve long-term performance goals, - providing equity compensation awards that are competitive with similar companies, and - further aligning participants' interests with shareholders through compensation that is based upon the performance of our common stock which can thereby promote the long-term financial interest of our company and enhance of long-term shareholder return.
+- attracting and retaining the services of employees and certain key service providers, - · motivating such employees, through the award of equity and performance-based compensation grants, to achieve long-term performance goals, - · providing equity compensation awards that are competitive with similar companies, and - further aligning participants' interests with shareholders through compensation that is based upon the performance of our common stock which can thereby promote the long-term financial interest of our company and enhance of long-term shareholder return.

-The 2010 Plan permits the grant of the following types of equity-based incentive awards: (i) stock options (which can be either incentive stock options or nonstatutory stock options), (ii) stock appreciation rights, (iii) restricted stock, and (iv) stock units.
-In addition, cash-based performance awards can also be granted under the 2010 Plan.
+The 2010 LTIP permits the grant of the following types of equity-based incentive awards: (i) stock options (which can be either incentive stock options or nonstatutory stock options), (ii) stock appreciation rights, (iii) restricted stock, and (iv) stock units.
+In addition, cash-based performance awards can also be granted under the 2010 LTIP.

 Eligibility to Receive Awards.
-Our employees, directors and consultants are eligible to receive awards under the 2010 Plan.
-The 2010 Plan Committee determines, in its discretion, the persons who will be granted awards under the 2010 Plan.
-As of September 15, 2010, approximately 35 full-time and seven part-time employees (including three officers and one employee director) and seven non-employee directors would be eligible to participate in the 2010 Plan.
-Our total number of employees as of September 15, 2010 is approximately 42.
+Our employees, directors and consultants are eligible to receive awards under the 2010 LTIP.
+The 2010 LTIP Committee determines, in its discretion, the persons who will be granted awards under the 2010 LTIP.
+As of November 1, 2011, we had approximately 76 full time employees, including five officers and four non-employee directors who are eligible to participate in the 2010 LTIP.
+We outsource our manufacturing and distribution operations to minimize the number of our employees.

-Shares Subject to the 2010 Plan.
-The maximum number of shares of common stock that can be issued under the 2010 Plan is 3,500,000.
-The shares underlying forfeited or terminated awards will become available again for issuance under the 2010 Plan and shares that are utilized to pay an award's exercise price or tax withholding obligations will not count against the maximum numbers of shares that may be issued.
+Shares Subject to the 2010 LTIP.
+Currently, the maximum number of shares of common stock that can be issued under the 2010 LTIP is 3,500,000.
+If the amendment described in this proposal is approved, the total number of shares that can be issued would increase from 3,500,000 to 6,900,000.
+The shares underlying forfeited or terminated awards will become available again for issuance under the 2010 LTIP and shares that are utilized to pay an award's exercise price or tax withholding obligations will not count against the maximum number of shares that may be issued.

-Administration of the 2010 Plan.
-Our board of directors has determined that its compensation committee will administer the 2010 Plan in its capacity as the 2010 Plan Committee.
-Subject to the terms of the 2010 Plan, the 2010 Plan Committee has the sole discretion, among other things, to:
+Administration of the 2010 LTIP.
+Our board of directors has determined that its compensation committee will administer the 2010 LTIP in its capacity as the 2010 LTIP Committee.
+Subject to the terms of the 2010 LTIP, the 2010 LTIP Committee has the sole discretion, among other things, to:

-- select the individuals who will receive awards, - · determine the terms and conditions of awards (for example, performance conditions, if any, and vesting schedule), - correct any defect, supply any omission, or reconcile any inconsistency in the 2010 Plan or any award agreement, - accelerate the vesting, extend the post-termination exercise term or waive restrictions of any awards at any time and under such terms and conditions as it deems appropriate, and - interpret the provisions of the 2010 Plan and outstanding awards.
+- select the individuals who will receive awards, - · determine the terms and conditions of awards (for example, performance conditions, if any, and vesting schedule), - correct any defect, supply any omission, or reconcile any inconsistency in the 2010 LTIP or any award agreement,

+- accelerate the vesting, extend the post-termination exercise term or waive restrictions of any awards at any time and under such terms and conditions as it deems appropriate, and - interpret the provisions of the 2010 LTIP and outstanding awards.

-The 2010 Plan Committee may also use the 2010 Plan to issue shares under other plans or subplans as may be deemed necessary or appropriate, such as to provide for participation by non-U.S. employees and those of any of our subsidiaries and affiliates.
+The 2010 LTIP Committee may also use the 2010 LTIP to issue shares under other plans or subplans as may be deemed necessary or appropriate, such as to provide for participation by non-U.S. employees and those of any of our subsidiaries and affiliates.
 In addition, awards may be subject to any policy that we may implement on the recoupment of compensation (referred to as a clawback policy).
-We will indemnify the members of our board of directors, the 2010 Plan Committee and their delegates to the maximum extent permitted by applicable law for actions taken or not taken regarding the 2010 Plan.
+We will indemnify the members of our board of directors, the 2010 LTIP Committee and their delegates to the maximum extent permitted by applicable law for actions taken or not taken regarding the 2010 LTIP.